ashleyd480/noob-algorithm-code-practice/my-leetcode/1-two-sum.md

 ### Time Complexity
-We iterate twice through the array as you can see in step 2 and 3 above.
-This means we iterate n + n times.
+We iterate once through the array as you can see in step 2 and 3 above.
+This means we iterate n times.
 This is more efficient than the nested for loop, due to the hashmap - in the second iteration- we can use the .containsKey which allows us to quickly check if a key (`needsValue`) exists without having to check each number.